West Coast National Park: Fauna

 Wildlife in the park includes large antelope such as eland, red hartebeest, bontebok, kudu, gemsbok, steenbok, mountain zebra, duiker and ostriches in the Postberg section.
 Other smaller animals include the bat-eared fox, caracal, and Cape gray mongoose.

 Many Palearctic migrants winter in the lagoon during the austral summer, particularly in September as species arrive from the northern hemisphere, and in March when they gather in large numbers to feed up prior to undertaking the return migration.
 At these times the birds will be transitioning out of and into their breeding plumage.
 The birds are pushed towards the hides as the water level rises with the tide and eventually they must fly off until the tide has receded once more.
-Red knot, sanderling, little stint, Ruff, marsh, Terek and Curlew sandpipers, ruddy turnstone, ringed and grey plover, greenshank, Eurasian whimbrel, Eurasian curlew and bar-tailed godwit are the most regular species.
-Little egret and South African shelduck are resident and can often be seen with the waders, while greater flamingoes and great white pelican occur in deeper water.
-An isolated hide west of the Geelbek educational centre overlooks a salt pan where it is possible to observe the rare chestnut-banded plover.
+Red knot, sanderling, Little stint, Ruff, marsh sandpiper, Terek sandpiper and Curlew sandpipers, Ruddy turnstone, Ringed and Grey plover, Greenshank, Eurasian whimbrel, Eurasian curlew and Bar-tailed godwit are the most regular species.
+Little egret and South African shelduck are residents and can often be seen with the waders, while Greater flamingoes and Great white pelican occur in deeper water.
+An isolated hide west of the Geelbek educational centre overlooks a salt pan where it is possible to observe the rare Chestnut-banded plover.
 The lagoon's importance for migratory birds means that it is a site which is subject to the Ramsar Convention for the conservation and sustainable use of wetlands.

-On the land, the fynbos surrounding the lagoon is home to southern black korhaan, Cape spurfowl and grey-winged francolin, Cape penduline and grey tit, southern anteater chat, white-throated and yellow canary, Karoo lark, chestnut-vented warbler, bokmakierie and Cape bunting, which are all easily seen.
-African marsh harrier and black Harrier hunt by quartering the ground.
-The coastal islands at the mouth of the lagoon are important breeding colonies for Cape and Hartlaub's gull, Cape gannet and African penguin, as well as cormorants and terns.
+On the land, the fynbos surrounding the lagoon is home to Southern black korhaan, Cape spurfowl, Grey-winged francolin, Cape penduline and Grey tit, Ant-eating chat, White-throated and Yellow canary, Karoo lark, Chestnut-vented warbler, Bokmakierie and Cape bunting, which are all easily seen.
+African marsh harrier and Black Harrier hunt by quartering the ground.
+The coastal islands at the mouth of the lagoon are important breeding colonies for Kelp and Hartlaub's gull, Cape gannet and African penguin, as well as cormorants and terns.

 Flora

 Although the thousands of migrating birds are an important part of the conservation, the flowers are also a major attraction.
 The park is composed of various kinds of habitats — as well as the Langebaan fynbos and lagoon — which account for the variety of flora and fauna all around the park.
 The months of August and September bring about the proliferation of annual Spring flowers in the West Coast National Park.
-During the spring flower season large fields of blooming White rain daisies (Dimorphotheca pluvialis), Gousblom (Arctotis hirsuta), Magriet (Ursinia anthemoides), Livingstone daisies (Dorotheanthus bellidiformis), and Wild sorrel (Oxalis pes-caprae) can be seen along with other species of flowing plants.
+During the spring flower season large fields of blooming White rain daisies (Dimorphotheca pluvialis), Gousblom (Arctotis hirsuta), Magriet (Ursinia anthemoides), Livingstone daisies (Dorotheanthus bellidiformis), and Wild sorrel (Oxalis pes-caprae) can be seen along with other species of flowering plants.